mapsforge/mapsforge/docs/ISSUE_TEMPLATE.md

-For questions or discussion please use the [forum](https://groups.google.com/group/mapsforge-dev).
+For questions, reports and feature requests please use the [forum](https://groups.google.com/group/mapsforge-dev).